 While you might be keen to start saving money in record time, a little homework—a tiny bit, really—is helpful.
 There are numerous reverse auction types and formats from which you can choose.
 And selecting the right one could help you reap the most benefits from this tool.

-Let’s take a look at some of the most popular types of reverse auction software to help you decide which one best suits your needs:
+Let’s take a look at some of the most popular types of reverse auction software and examples to help you decide which one best suits your needs:

 1. Ranked Auction